8.0 STUDENT AFFAIRS POLICIES AND PRACTICES

 Step 3.
 Within five class days after the initial meeting with the student, the Conciliator must then meet with the instructor and the instructor's chairperson in order to seek an amicable solution.
 If, when the Conciliator reports to the student the substance of the meeting, the student is still dissatisfied, he or she may then wish to proceed to Step 4 and file a formal grievance.

 Step 4.
 To file a grievance, the student must obtain a grievance petition from the Conciliator.
 The petition must specify the date of the incident and detail the student's grievance against the instructor.
 The student must then file the petition with the Conciliator.
 This filing must occur within 20 class days of the incident or of the time a student could reasonably be expected to know of the incident.
 In cases of doubt concerning the application of the time limit, the Conciliator will decide.
 Failure to meet this deadline forfeits the right of appeal.
 The Conciliator must then immediately forward a copy of the petition to the instructor, to the instructor's department Chair, and the Chair of the AAB.

-Step 6.
+Step 7.
 If a grievance is unfounded the AAB shall provide written notification of that fact to the student, the faculty member, and the departmental Chair.
 If a grievance is deemed valid, the Board shall forward a written account of its deliberations, including its recommendations for redress, to the student, the faculty member, the department Chair, and the VCAA.
-The Chair of the AAB, after consultation with the VCAA, shall convene a meeting of himself, the VCAA, the Conciliator, and the faculty member to discuss the matter and suggest strategies for resolving the grievance.
+The Chair of the AAB, after consultation with the VCAA, shall convene a meeting of themselves, the VCAA, the Conciliator, and the faculty member to discuss the matter and suggest strategies for resolving the grievance.